← Blog

 3. Local constraints

-The physics of your specific environment.
+The ‘physics’ of your specific environment.
 Budget limits, data availability, team capacity, regulatory requirements, technical debt.
-These aren't industry best practices, they're the specific limitations and resources you're working within right now.
+These are typically very locally-defined, they’re the specific limitations and resources you and your company are working within right now.

 4. Taste and format preferences

 How output needs to look and sound to be accepted by your audience.
-Some executives want one-page memos with clear recommendations.
-Others prefer detailed analysis with caveats.
-Some organizations use specific terminology or avoid certain buzzwords.
-The substance might be identical, but the wrong presentation kills adoption.
+Some managers want one-page memos with clear recommendations.
+Others prefer detailed analysis.
+Some organizations use specific terminology or avoid certain jargon.
+The substance might be identical, but the wrong style or format can render it all irrelevant.

 5. Organizational theory of mind

-Your live model of key stakeholders: their goals, constraints, communication styles, and current priorities.
+Your live mental model of key stakeholders: their goals, constraints, communication styles, and current priorities.
 This is often the most important and hardest to articulate.
-The head of sales cares about anything that might disrupt Q4 numbers.
-The engineering manager is under pressure to reduce technical debt.
-The CEO has been burned by overly ambitious timelines.
+For example: “the head of sales cares about anything that might disrupt Q4 numbers”, “the engineering manager is under pressure to reduce technical debt”, “the board has been annoyed by missing deadlines, so the CEO won’t approve anything overly aggressive”.

 A concrete example